 Capital Project?
-Ac tion Lead Support Estimated Resources Target Completion √ а.
-Secure funding for and implement phases 2 of the Pioneer Park Master Plan, including opening the park to the riverfront, adding a multi-purpose center, and promoting development in the park.
+Ac tion Lead Support Estimated Resources Target Completion √ a.
+Secure funding for and implement phases 2 of the Pioneer Park Master Plan, including opening the park to the riverfront, adding a multi-purpose center, and promoting development and renovations in the park.
 FNSB TBD TBD TBD b.
 Better promote and connect residents with Tribal events; improved integration between Tribal planning and other community planning.
-TCC, FEDC, GFCC Other Tribal organizations, Explore Fairbanks TBD TBD ✓ c.
-Create and expand designated spaces for food trucks and local vendors in summer; potentially in partnership with First Friday.
-TBD TBD TBD TBD √ d.
+TCC, FEDC, GFCC Other Tribal organizations, Explore Fairbanks TBD TBD √ c.
+Create and expand designated spaces for food trucks and local vendors in summer; potentially in partnership with First Friday and on the fairgrounds.
+TBD TBD TBD TBD ✓ d.
 Create safe spaces for transient residents to spend time during the day (e.g., day shelter with operator).
-Fairbanks Housing and Homeless Coalition FNSB TBD TBD
+Fairbanks Housing and Homeless Coalition FNSB, TCC TBD TBD